Gi-ddo/t3020/README.md

 # T3020   Repo for ELEN3020

-Name: Gift Maposa
+Name: Scott Hazelhurst
-Date: 8 June
+Date: 7 June

 # Description of code -- for question 1.1 and 1.2